 There is also a number of privately operated long-stay hostels and boarding houses across the city that specifically cater to students.
 These tend to offer individual bedrooms with limited shared kitchen and living areas.
 The best way to find one is through the university’s accommodation office or CROUS as these tend to be better in terms of price and quality.
 You can also search online at Adele.

 The majority of properties in Paris are apartments.
 If you would like a detached house or a garden, consider living in a Paris suburb.
-Adverts should include the arrondissement (district) number, the living space in square metres and the floor number.
-Anything over 100 sqm is considered large, and under 40 sqm is a small apartment, but you’ll see properties advertised that are as little as 15 sqm.
-This total will include hallways and cupboards, but should not include the balcony or other outdoor space.
+Adverts should include the arrondissement (district) number, the living space in square meters and the floor number.
+Anything over 100 square meters is considered large, and under 40 square meters is a small apartment, but you’ll see properties advertised that are as little as 15 square meters.
+This will include hallways and cupboards, but should not include the balcony or other outdoor space.
 Ads usually list the number of rooms (pièces), including the living room and kitchen, rather than the number of bedrooms.

 Paris is the largest city in France, and is home to hundreds of estate agents and thousands of landlords so most renters start their search online.
 Renting directly from the landlord is typically cheaper but somewhat riskier than using an estate agent.
 Word of mouth still plays a key role in finding a new place to live for many people, so as soon as you know you’re moving, tell everyone you know that you’re looking.